NERSC/sc19-dl-tutorial/README.md

-# ISH 19 Tutorial: Deep Learning At Scale
+# ISC19 Tutorial: Deep Learning At Scale

 This repository contains the material for the ISC19 tutorial:
 *Deep Learning at Scale*.